Distributed Multi-Agent Reinforcement Learning Based on Graph-Induced Local Value Functions: Abstract

 \section{Abstract}

-\GJ{Achieving distributed reinforcement learning (RL) for large-scale cooperative multi-agent systems (MASs) is challenging because: (i) each agent has access to only limited information; (ii) issues on convergence or computational complexity emerge due to the curse of dimensionality.} In this paper, we propose a general \GJ{computationally efficient} distributed framework for cooperative multi-agent reinforcement learning (MARL) by utilizing the structures of graphs involved in this problem.
-We introduce three coupling graphs describing three types of inter-agent couplings in MARL, namely, the state graph, the observation graph and the reward graph.
-By further considering a communication graph, we propose two distributed RL approaches based on local value-functions derived from the coupling graphs.
-The first approach is able to \GJ{reduce sample complexity significantly} under specific conditions on the aforementioned four graphs.
-The second approach provides an approximate solution and \GJ{can be efficient even for problems with dense coupling graphs}.
+Achieving distributed reinforcement learning (RL) for large-scale cooperative multi-agent systems (MASs) is challenging because: (i) each agent has access to only limited information; (ii) issues on scalability and sample efficiency emerge due to the curse of dimensionality.
+In this paper, we propose a general distributed framework for sample efficient cooperative multi-agent reinforcement learning (MARL) by utilizing the structures of graphs involved in this problem.
+We introduce three coupling graphs describing three types of inter-agent couplings in MARL, namely, the state graph, observation graph and reward graph.
+By further considering a communication graph, we propose two distributed RL approaches based on local value functions derived from the coupling graphs.
+The first approach is able to reduce sample complexity significantly under specific conditions on the aforementioned four graphs.
+The second approach provides an approximate solution and can be efficient even for problems with dense coupling graphs.
 Here there is a trade-off between minimizing the approximation error and reducing the computational complexity.
 Simulations show that our RL algorithms have a significantly improved scalability to large-scale MASs compared with centralized and consensus-based distributed RL algorithms.